-Scott would have shot him before now, after the incident with the sheep, but Melissa held him back, saying something about the law of unintended consequences, thinking of the damage done when wolves had been mostly eliminated.
-She was the boss.
+Scott would have shot him before now, after the incident with the sheep, but Melissa held him back, saying something about the law of unintended consequences, thinking of the incredible natural damage done, when wolves had been mostly eliminated from Yellowstone National park.
+She, was the boss.
 She had decided that rather than shoot him, they would keep a tighter watch on him.
 He was an integral part of the constantly changing imbalance of the ecosystem.

 Melissa signaled that they would stop and rest when she saw Scott looking back on her progress, and had moved his head in that way that he had.
 He often looked back at her, and watched her for a time.
 She knew why, and was glad of it.
 They kept a close eye on each other, and always smiled at those moments when their glances met, which was often, each knowing what the other was feeling and thinking, and watching each other’s progress.

 There was something about being out in this pristine wilderness that got to you.
 They would have made love already, possibly twice by now on that walk up here, but for Hal.

 They both resumed their observation of the brush around them, listening to what the Jays or other birds could tell them from their carefree singing, or their alarm calls.
 Or by their silence.
 Scott had seen bear-scat at least two days old on the track they were climbing.
 He had silently pointed to it, so that she would take note of it when she got to where he had been.